jmsaRuc/sofdevporjekt/README.md

 # bookshipment

-The progam is a simple CRUD application that allows you to add, edit, delete and view vessels in a database.
-The application is written in Java and uses JavaFX for the GUI.
-The database is SQLite.

 ## Description
 This is a simple CRUD application that allows you to add, edit, delete and view vessels in a database.
 The application is written in Java and uses JavaFX for the GUI.
 The database is SQLite.